abreis/swift-gissumo/doc/Statistics.md

 Statistics Hooks
 ================
-This is a list of availabe statistics hooks and what enabling each does.
+This is a list of available statistics hooks and what enabling each does.
+Three types of hooks are possible, based on their collection times:

+- Interval: data is collected periodically as defined by `collectionInterval`.
+- End: data is collected when the simulation ends.
+- Trigger: data is collected when a specific event occurs (e.g.: a car parks).

+Available hooks:

 * activeVehicleCount (interval)